Learn More: Visa

 You must apply for your Moroccan e-visa at least three weeks before your planned departure date to avoid any issues.

 Which nationalities are eligible for the Moroccan Electronic Visa?

-As stated before to apply for the Morocco Visa you must have a residence permit or visa from one of these countries: Australia, Japan, Ireland, New Zealand, the United Kingdom, Schengen countries, and the United States.
+To apply for the Morocco Visa you must have a residence permit or visa from one of these countries: Australia, Japan, Ireland, New Zealand, the United Kingdom, Schengen countries, Azerbaijan, Guatemala, Jordan, and the United States.

 How long is the Morocco eVisa valid for?